hallorant/bigmit/z80unit/README.md

 The output above assumes you pressed *ENTER* on the first assertion failure we discussed above.
 As you can see our diagnostic message is included in the output.

+This change also breaks the `assertMemEquals8 s1,s2,6` assertion which compares all six characters in the strings, not just the first three.
+So you'll have to press *ENTER* twice to finish the test.

 ### Running tests on a Big Tandy: DOS support

 To run on a Model II or the other machines using a DOS you need to tell z80unit